learningequality/ka-lite/docs/installguide/install_all.rst

 #.
 After the download is complete, double click the .pkg file.
 #.
 Click on the Continue button to allow the installer program to check for pre-installation requirements.
 #.
 Follow the prompts in the installer dialog to install KA Lite.
 #.
-The "KA Lite app" will be launched automatically during installation, display notifications and a menu bar icon.
+The "KA Lite app" will launch automatically during installation, display notifications and a menu bar icon.
 #.
 When the installation finishes, you will be notified that "KA Lite is running...".
 The installer will also show the "Summary" page with instructions to start using KA Lite.
 #.
 To start using KA Lite, click on the menu bar icon and select "Open in Browser".